Are Potatoes Good for Weight Loss?

 One of the most important strategies for getting fit and healthy permanently is to make the process enjoyable and sustainable.
 Regarding the diet it would mean still enjoying foods you love, making your meals delicious, and still getting great results, for example enjoying potatoes in your daily meals.

 Today we’ll look into this delicious food that has been widely demonized and avoided but people on a weight loss journey due to their high glycemic index, fear of carbs, or by claiming that sweet potatoes are better.
-Let’s see what research has to say and if we are right avoiding it to get to a healthy weight or if we can finally make peace and still enjoy it in our diet.
+Let’s understand are potatoes good for weight loss? and see what research has to say about:

 Potatoes are a tuber, meaning they grow underground, that are packed with nutrients.
 One medium potato contains 79% water, 10 vitamins and minerals, 4 grams of fiber, and 4 grams of protein.